 In Mezile v.
 D.C.
 Department on Disability Services, the D.C.
-Superior Court found that "the language of § 1-624.08 is unclear as to whether it replaced § 1-624.02 entirely, or if the including creditable federal and military service, District residency, veterans preference, and relative work performance;
+Superior Court found that "the language of § 1-624.08 is unclear as to whether it replaced § 1-624.02 entirely, or if the government can only use it during times of fiscal emergency."
+The Court also found that both laws were current and that the government triggers the use of the applicable statute by using level;